7 Things You Should Know About “Project Drawdown”

-The author of the book Drawdown is this year’s keynote speaker at the Outdoor Industry Association Industry Breakfast on Thursday, January 25.
+The author of the book Drawdown is 2018’s keynote speaker at the Outdoor Industry Association Industry Breakfast.

 As outdoorists, we see the impacts of climate change when each season becomes harder and harder to predict.
 As businesses in the outdoor industry, we know we have an important role to play.
-The author of the book Drawdown and this year’s keynote speaker at the Outdoor Industry Association (OIA) Industry Breakfast, Paul Hawken, will explain how we can collectively, tackle global warming with solutions that already exist.
-Before you go, here are a few things you should know about Project Drawdown.
+The author of the book Drawdown and 2017’s keynote speaker at the Outdoor Industry Association (OIA) Industry Breakfast, Paul Hawken, explained how we can collectively, tackle global warming with solutions that already exist.
+Here are a few things you should know about Project Drawdown.

 1. The term “drawdown” refers to the moment in time when global greenhouse gasses will stop and reverse their current upward trajectory and will begin to decline year-over-year.
 If deployed over the next 30 years, the solutions presented in Project Drawdown could realize drawdown by the year 2050.